+Opto ALV0

-Opto ALVO - Advanced Low Vision - 2.0 credits
+Advanced Low Vision

 This elective course covers in depth the assessment and management of complicated cases that require low vision rehabilitation.
 It will include eccentric viewing training techniques, advanced field enhancement equipment and training, advanced magnification equipment, and other techniques and equipment to manage complicated cases.
 The course will include lectures, case presentations, and laboratory sessions.